ChalmersGU-data-structure-courses/lab-system/README.md

 ## Configuration

-The lab scripts are configured via the file `gitlab_config.py`.
+The lab scripts take as argument a configuration module.
-To get started, create an untracked copy of `gitlab_config_personal.py.template` and remove the suffix.
-Fill in and/or change the configuration values according to your needs.
+A template for this module can be found in `gitlab_config.py.template`.

-The above template configuration file includes documentation for each parameter in the form of comments.
+It includes documentation for each configuration parameter in the form of comments.
-After reading the current document, you should be able to make sense of these comments.
+You should be able to follow these explanations after having read this document.

+Most options have default values that are generally suitable.
+Fill in and/or change them according to your needs.
+Note that this is a Python file, so you may use logic to dynamically generate configuration values.

+By default, personal configuration (as opposed to simply course-specific configuration) such as access keys and local directories is imported from the separate module `gitlab_config_personal.py`.
+We have filled out the access key options above.
+Fill out the remaining options according to their documentation.

 ## Running